akash-network/akashjs/README.md

 # akashjs

-Connect and communicate with the akash network using keplr wallet for signed transactions, and direct RPC for unsigned.
-Pure JS library for modern browsers.
+Connect and communicate with the Akash Network using keplr wallet for signed transactions, and direct RPC for unsigned.
+Pure JS library for modern browser compatibility.
+NodeJS support, and a slick min CLI to reduce complexity.

 # compatibility